What Makes a Luxury Conversation in a Contact Center?

 The same is true in a service conversation.

-The artisan is the Agent — the person who brings their emotional intelligence and knowledge to the conversation.
+The artisan is the Agent — the person who brings their knowledge, judgment, and emotional intelligence to the conversation.

 The Lesson from Louis Vuitton